PlayEveryWare/eos_plugin_for_unity/docs/plugin_advantages.md

 ## Handles Windows Init
 One of the core features of the Unity Plugin for EOS, is that it handles doing the init code in such a way that the Overlay will work correctly in standalone builds on Windows.
-Due to how the EOS SDK does it's graphics initialization for the overlay, the code that call's into the EOS SDK for init needs to happen _before_ the Unity finishes doing it's graphics init code.
+Due to how the EOS SDK does its graphics initialization for the overlay, the code that calls into the EOS SDK for init needs to happen _before_ the Unity finishes doing its graphics init code.
 The only place to do this, is in native code, in a specially named DLL that gets called before the engine finishes running.
 If one is using this Plugin, one doesn't have to worry about any of that, as it's handled automatically.